blue-sky-sea/Group-level-Emotion-Classification-via-Reinforced-Self-training/PPT/readme.md

 In recent years,virtual meeting,virtual social have become popular, I find it's necessary to capture the dialogue atmosphere as well as personal emotions to help players who are not good at virtual socializing

 # Reinforced Self-Training
-I read this papaer serveral months ago, it's a effective model for zeroshot learning in NLP，so I want to figure out whether it‘s still effective in my study。The proplem is that it's hard for us to get a lot of data because it's a hassle to collect it。And participants‘ self-report tend to be unaccurate because it's hard for people to estimate themselves.
+I read this papaer serveral months ago, it's a effective model for zero-shot learning in NLP，so I want to figure out whether it‘s still effective in my study。The proplem is that it's hard for us to get a lot of data because it's a hassle to collect it。And participants‘ self-report tend to be unaccurate because it's hard for people to estimate themselves.
 What's more, individual differences are very common in biometric information, I want to verify whether this model can solve individual diffrences or not.

 # Transformer
-It needs a lot of data for traning，and cost more time
+It needs a lot of data for traning，and cost more time for traning.

 # MAIA
 I would tell them that there are situations that create bad feelings before experiments。